 Want to share images of your kids on your social media accounts, but don’t know where to start?
 Here are a few things to consider before posting:

-- Respect your child’s privacy and intimacy.
-When in doubt, post content in which they can’t be identified or recognized.
+- Respect your child’s privacy.
+When in doubt, stick to posting content in which they can’t be identified or recognized.

 - Take your child’s opinion and personality into account.
 When your child is older, make sure you have their consent.
 For example, agree on the type of post, the choice of audience (public page vs. private group, for example) and frequency of posts.
 Building a reputation starts young!